 - 1. Time to Degree for FTICs in 120 hr programs (#3): This measure has needed a few years to settle into a steady value since it is strongly influenced by students that take more than four years to graduate (i.e. in 2018, it was impossible for it to be greater than 4 since we had only been operation for four years).
-Engineering programs commonly have students that take more than four years to graduate.
-However, we have demonstrated performance between 4.0 and 4.1 for two consecutive years.
+We have demonstrated performance between 4.0 and 4.1 for two consecutive years.
 We recommend a lowering of this goal to 4.1 years for all upcoming years. - 2.
 Percent of Baccalaureate Degrees Awarded Without Excess Hours (#4): for the last two years this measure has been 82%.
-We recommend raising the goal to 82% for 2021-2022 and 2022-23, and noting our shift in advising model, of the years 2023-24 and beyond, given our shift in advising model which should improve this indicator, an additional increase to 85%. - 3.
+We recommend raising the goal to 82% for 2021-2022 and 2022-23. - 3.
 Six-Year Graduation Rates (#5): Data analysis indicates that achievable rates are 49% and 56% for 2016-22 and 2017-23.
 We recommend no change for 2018-24 and beyond. - 4.
 FCS AA Transfer Three-Year Graduation Rate (#6): Data analysis indicates that this rate is improving.
 We recommend an across the board increase to 25%. - 5.
 Bachelor's Degrees Awarded (#8): Covid has produced higher than expected attrition across freshman to junior years.
 We project approximately 250 B.S. graduates for this year and expect a similar number of graduates for the coming two years.
-The large entering class in fall of 2021 will lift the number of graduates significantly.
-Goals are adjusted to reflect this expectation. - 6.
+The large entering class in fall of 2021 will lift the number of graduates significantly. - 6.
 Graduate Degrees Awarded (#9): There is emerging strength and stability in the graduate program and we recommend raising this goal as noted in the document. - 7.
-Percentage of Bachelor's Degrees Awarded to African-American & Hispanic Students (#10): Our forecast of this data indicates that we can raise this measure to 28% for all forecast years. - 8.
-Percent of Undergraduates Engaged in Research (#17): We did not have approved goals for this metric.
-Our analysis of this metric indicates that we should put in place a 25% metric and evaluate this in the coming years. - 9.
-Total Research Expenditures (#18): Our indications are that we can raise this measure as noted in the document.
-This is largely driven by hiring new faculty. - 10.
-Research Expenditures from External Sources (#19): We recommend raising this goal from \$675k to \$725K for this year.
+Percentage of Bachelor's Degrees Awarded to African-American & Hispanic Students (#10): Our forecast of this data indicates that we can raise this measure to 28% for all forecast years.